pulumi/pulumi-hugo/themes/default/content/docs/get-started/azure/_index.md

 ## Guide Goals

+Let's get you up and running with Pulumi and deploy a static website in Azure!

 In this guide you will:

 - Install Pulumi.
 - Install your preferred language runtime.
+- Configure access to your Azure account.
 - Create a new Pulumi project.
 - Provision a new Blob storage container.
 - Add an `index.html` file to your container.